X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ## 4.4 Geppetto Phoneme Data Table

 The Geppetto Phoneme Data Table contains all information related to phoneme (lip sync) animation.
-Each phoneme associates with a list of Morph Targets and their values.
+Each phoneme is associated with a list of Morph Targets and their values.
 You can create your own Data Tables to animate any Skeletal Mesh with custom facial controls.

 ### 4.4.1 Create from scratch